 This plan is intended to provide a detailed view of the capital needs within the City of Springfield.
-The total estimated cost of capital requests for FY22 through FY26 is \$765.1M.
-The highest priority projects total \$170.9 million.
+The total estimated cost of capital requests for FY23 through FY27 is \$1.04B.
+The highest priority projects total \$163.9 million.
 Strategic financial planning is the most important factor in allowing the City to continue to fund much needed capital investments.
 The City continues to leverage funds from outside agencies to fund high priority projects identified in the CIP.
-The City of Springfield has maintained its 'AA-' credit rating from Standard and Poor's (S&P), which was reaffirmed in November 2020.
+The City of Springfield has maintained its 'AA-' credit rating from Standard and Poor's (S&P), which was reaffirmed in March 2022.

-Due to the City's high bond rating, the City was able to issue \$27.9 million of debt for a number of high priority capital projects in Fiscal Year 2019, and another \$39.5 million in Fiscal year 2020, while taking advantage of low interest rates.
-By leveraging funding from a variety of outside sources, the City was only responsible for slightly less than half of the costs associated with these projects, a trend that is set to continue when the City goes out to sell debt for future projects.
+Due to the City's high bond rating, the City was able to issue \$39.5 million in Fiscal Year 2020 and \$66.2 in Fiscal Year 2022, while taking advantage of low interest rates.
+By leveraging funding from a variety of outside sources, the City was only responsible for slightly less than half of the costs associated with these projects.